gautambhatheja/DisasterResponsePipeline/README.md

 In this project my aim was to analyze disaster data from Figure Eight organisation to build a model for an API that classifies disaster messages.
 It includes a web app where an emergency worker can input a new message and get classification results in several categories.
 The web app also displays visualizations of the data.

 ## File Descriptions<a name="files"></a>
-There are three folders in this repository:
+There are 4 folders in this repository:

 1) data
 * disaster_categories.csv: csv file containing data of the labelled categories for id